SiENcE/lovepsm/README.md

 LovePSM
 =======

-LovePSM is a proof of concept reimplementation of the LOVE2D runtime for Sony PSM (Playstation Vita SDK).
+LovePSM is a proof of concept reimplementation of the LOVE2D runtime for Sony PSM SDK.

 Requirements
 ============